Performing Entertainers Visa

 P-1B Visa for a Member of an Internationally Recognized Entertainment Group

-- At least 75 percent of the members of the group have had a substantial and sustained relationship with the group for at least one year.
+- At least 75 percent of the people in the group have been members for at least one year.

 P-2 Visa for an Individual Performer or Part of a Group Entering to Perform Under a Reciprocal Exchange Program